SimplifiedTech-Developer/developer-tutorial-attempt/UI/html/doc/html.md

 ### The Content Area

 The central part of the boilerplate template is pretty much empty.
-This is intentional, in order to make the boilerplate suitable for both web page and web app development.
+This is intentional, in orderDTO to make the boilerplate suitable for both web page and web app development.

 ### Modernizr